nguyensjsu/sp19-202-rocket-202/journal/Min Yu.md

 ### Planned Next Week
 - [ ] Task 1: Draw pie chart and line chart by using Processing.
 - [ ] Task 2: Beauty chart screen.

+### XP core value -- Feedback

+- I do the test for our app, if I find some bugs, I told my team mates the bug and give them my suggestion.

 ### Problems
 I used controlP5 lib for Chart screen, but I can not control the lib, I can not hide or show chart when I go to other menu.
 I think the problem because of controlP5 lib, so I am going to replace controlP5 to other staff.